Get 11% Off* Travel Insurance! Limited time only. T&Cs apply

 Carlo recalls his relief in knowing that he could focus solely on Jack's recovery.

-As Jack continues to recover, Chief Operating Officer for 1Cover Travel Insurance Natalie Ball, says that ski accidents serve as a cautionary tale for fellowtravellers.
+As Jack continues to recover, Chief Operating Officer for 1Cover Travel lInsurance, Natalie Ball, says that ski accidents are common and Jack's ordeal serve as a cautionary tale for fellowtravellers.